 Greek revolution of 1821 was a really complex case, with many actors involved, rebels, businessmen, priests, and of course politicians.
 One of them was Kolettis Ioannis (John), who was a person involved in the main scene of the modern Greek history.
-Greece was trying to gain its independence after Filiki Company organised the fight, uniting Greeks (and Serbs as well) all around the Balkans, from 1814-1821.
+Greece was trying to gain its independence after Filiki Company organized the fight, uniting Greeks (and Serbs as well) all around the Balkans, from 1814-1821.
 Many Greece then arrived to their homeland in order to support the cause, military, financially or diplomatically.

 The house main feature is the carved lady on the front wall of the house but a also it’s blue colour.
 Unfortunately the house is not open neither to public since it has static problems from earthquakes.